wavefrontHQ/docs/pages/doc/ts_normalize.md

 ```
 normalize(<expression>)
 ```
-Returns every series in expression scaled, so that each series has a minimum of 0 and a maximum of 1.0.
+Returns the time series described by the expression, scaled to fit between the values 0 and 1.0.

 ## Parameters